mrigorir/webpack/README.md

 # First Webpack approach

-> This is my very first intallation of webpack, where I got to know the basics of this amazing tool.## Prerequisites
+> This is my very first intallation of webpack, where I got to know the basics of this amazing tool.

 ## Getting Started